Clicky

 As you might expect, with the duration of repositioning cruises, a good portion of the passengers will be the over-60 crowd.
 They are the people with a bit of time on their hands and want some adventure.
 They also tend to be savvy travelers who know about getting the most out of your vacation dollar.

-Others on a repositioning cruise might be professionals who are freelance or remote workers, others on a sabbatical, or those who are relocating might also take advantage of one of these cruises.
-Those who are wanting to continue to work while on the water, they need to know that WiFi on a cruise can be problematic.
+Those who are wanting to continue to work while on the water, will need to know that WiFi on a cruise can be problematic.
 It can be slow and expensive as it runs off a satellite signal.

 One-Way Cruises